Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 Tokyo Rockabilly dancers in full color

-Tokyo rockabilly in color?
-I used to photograph the Yoyogi Park dancers in black and white.
+Tokyo rockabilly dancers in color?
+I used to photograph them rollers in black and white.
 But not this time.
 I chose to capture them in color.
 It worked about well.
 Why?
 Well, this time, I saw something new.

 The group I’ve photographed most is Strangers.
 Occasionally, I’ve seen Fairlady and Lebels.
 This time, I saw a new group.
 Well, for me, they were new, Fallen Angel.

-Anyway, perfect weather saw a big turnout of dancers.
+Perfect weather saw a big turnout of Tokyo rockabilly dancers.
 The men and women ranged anywhere from about twenty to sixty, and maybe older.
 Age doesn’t matter.
 They all share a passion for their subculture.

 They have a strong sense of community.
-Many of them have been coming to Yoyogi Park for years.
+Many have been coming to Yoyogi Park for years.
 It is where they connect with others who share their love of rockabilly.
-They have formed close bonds with one another and welcome newcomers.
+Close bonds are formed with one another and newcomers are welcomed.

 I only had limited time, so I didn’t have a chance to talk to the dancers.
 Whether Fallen Angel is old or new, I don’t know.
 In all my visits to Yoyogi Park on a Sunday afternoon, I’ve never seen them.
 If you know, please tell us.